 By now, most people are well aware of the hazards that smoking can have on one’s general health.
 It is widely known that smoking is a leading cause of lung cancer and can even increase one’s risk of a heart attack or stroke.
 What some may not realize is that smoking also has devastating consequences on one’s oral health.
 Smoking can lead to dental problems that require restorative dentistry treatments to improve the structure, function, and strength of the teeth and/or gums and is also known to cause oral cancer.
 For our Palm Beach Gardens patients, the effects of smoking on oral health can be costly, in both the figurative and literal sense.
-Following are just some of the ways in which the smile can be affected by this unhealthy habit.
+The following are just some of the ways in which the smile can be affected by this unhealthy habit.

 The carcinogens that are found in cigarettes are not only unhealthy, but they are also harmful to the aesthetics of the teeth.
 Smoking is known to cause tooth discoloration and surface stains that are not likely to respond to regular brushing.
 Teeth whitening can help, but if smoking continues, treatment will need to be repeated as stains and discoloration will continue to develop.

-Smoking is one of the known causes of dry mouth, a condition in which the mouth becomes dry due to an insufficient production of saliva.
+Smoking is one of the known causes of dry mouth, a condition in which the mouth becomes dry due to insufficient production of saliva.
 Dry mouth is a condition that involves its own oral health problems, including bad breath, tooth decay, and gum disease.

 All patients are susceptible to tooth decay, but smokers are at an increased risk for the condition.
 Smoking actually increases the amount of plaque in the mouth, which makes it more difficult to adequately clean the teeth with regular brushing and flossing.
 As plaque builds up, the teeth are likely to suffer from decay, which can range in severity and may require restorative treatment such as a dental filling or a dental crown.